abpframework/abp/docs/en/framework/ui/mvc-razor-pages/overall.md

 ## Introduction

-ABP Framework provides a convenient and comfortable way of creating web applications using the ASP.NET Core MVC / Razor Pages as the User Interface framework.
+ABP provides a convenient and comfortable way of creating web applications using the ASP.NET Core MVC / Razor Pages as the User Interface framework.

 > ABP doesn't offer a new/custom way of UI development.
 You can continue to use your current skills to create the UI.
 However, it offers a lot of features to make your development easier and have a more maintainable code base.